nser77/home/README.md

 ## Live demo
 I written a minimalist HTTP tool to dynamically fetch data from MIKROIKs devices and securely expose my backbone.

+Please note that the tool only use only a bit of javascript to display data from the backend, the index page has not javascript code.

 Please visit [https://public-ip](https://public-ip).

 ## OVH